SwissDataScienceCenter/renku/qa/README.md

     2. Ensure the KG integration is active
     3. Ensure a session can be successfully started on the project
     4. Ensure said sesssion can be accessed
+    5. Ensure the Renku CLI is there
+    6. Modify one of the environment files (e.g. `requirements.txt`) and run `renku save`
+    7. Shut down the session, launch a new one from the new commit and make sure the package you added is there
   </details>

 - [ ] Delete an existing project (UI)